aislinb/sei-project-1/README.md

 * Google Fonts

 ### How To Install
-1. Clone or download the repo from GitHub onto your machine.
+1. Clone or download the repo from GitHub onto your machine
 2. Open index.html file in your browser

 ### Concept
-Connect 4 was one of my favourite games as a child so I decided to build this for my first project in the course.
-As the game is two player and built on a simple single-page application, users take it in turns to select a column in which to drop their coins, until either the board is full or a player has succeeded in connecting 4 coins either in a row, column or horizontal line.
+Connect-4 was one of my favourite games as a child so I decided to build this for my first project during the course.
+As the game is two player and built on a simple single-page application, users take it in turns to select a column in which to drop their coins, until either the board is full or a player has succeeded in connecting four coins either in a row, column or diagonal line.

 ### Wireframe: